ennnbeee/ennnbeee.github.io/content/posts/NCSC-macOS-Settings.md

 Sounds perfect right?
 Details on how to create these profiles are below, but for now, let's look at the NCSC settings and their associated mobileconfig files.

 ### Automatic Updates
-Now the NCSC guidelines advise that Operating System and Software updates should be applied automatically, with no deferal of when they are available or installed.
+Now the NCSC guidelines advise that Operating System and Software updates should be applied automatically, with no deferral of when they are available or installed.

 From the NCSC documentation: